 Finally, a mistake many novices make is using too much weight, which can cause the shoulders to round forward.
 To select the right amount of weight for you, use a spotter and test for your one-repetition maximum.

-By avoiding these mistakes and performing the correct amount of reps and sets, you will benefit from this exercise.
-If done correctly, you will see gains with your chest, shoulders, and back.
-Like most compound exercises, this exercise will allow you to get the best results in the shortest amount of time while you are in the gym and away from the gym.
+You will benefit from this exercise by avoiding these mistakes and performing the correct reps and sets.
+In addition, you will see gains in your chest, shoulders, and back if done correctly.
+Like most compound exercises, this exercise will allow you to get the best results in the shortest time while in and away from the gym.

 Last word on the pullover exercise